cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/java.md

         }
     }

-Then log into [CloudMailin](http://www.cloudmailin.com) and make sure you set your address to deliver to http://yourdomain.com/incoming_mail and thats it!
+Then log into [CloudMailin] and make sure you set your address to deliver to `http://example.com/incoming_mails` (replace example.com with your app's URL) and send our first message. and thats it!